 The good news is that they have the fastest valet parking in town.
 Simply wave your ticket at a sensor near the front door and it notifies an attendant to grab your ride from a garage just a few steps away.
 I never waited more than 5 minutes to get my car whereas it took me almost 30 minutes to get it out of the valet at Caesars Palace.

 But more bad news - that valet is going to cost you.
-It's $13 per day and while self parking is free for now, it won't be at some point in 2017.
+It's $18 per day and the self-parking is $10 per day.

 The front desk was relocated and expanded and they also added a VIP lounge for extra special guests.
 Try to be one because the lines at the main registration were often epic during my visit.
 Again, I was there on an unusually busy weekend but at one point there were upwards of 100 people waiting to check in and none of them looked happy about it.
 I know I wouldn't have been.